 No member declared a relevant personal interest, bar MD who was paid for lecturing by Sanofi-Pasteur in 2016 and RS who received an honorarium paid by Roche for speaking at a launch of a new flu product in 2016.
 MD also declared a non-personal specific interest receiving partial financial support for an educational meeting from Genmark in 2016 and Speedx Ltd 2017.
+MD chairs the UK Clinical Virology Network (UK CVN) which is a registered charity with partial financial support from a number of commercial diagnostics companies.

-PHE received an unrestricted grant from GSK to undertake a study on the outcome of patients who received parenteral zanamavir.
+PHE received an unrestricted grant from GSK to undertake a study on the outcome of patients who received parenteral zanamivir.
 The funder received data and interim reports from PHE but did not influence analysis and reporting of the study.
-None of the antiviral working group members were involved in the study.
+None of the AV working group members were involved in the study.